afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 Given a file in PGM format, how should we read it into memory?
 Since
-the file contains mostly binary data, we can't use the Prelude methods
+the file contains mostly binary data, we can't (or shouldn't) use the
-that read a file into a string.
-Instead, we should read the file
+Prelude methods that read a file into a string.
+Instead, we should
-contents into a
+read the file contents into a
 [`Data.ByteString.Lazy.ByteString`](https://hackage.haskell.org/package/bytestring-0.9.1.5/docs/Data-ByteString-Lazy.html#t:ByteString)
 .
 The methods to do that, and also many other methods to deal with
 binary data, are in two modules: